learnk8s/learnk8s.io/src/k8bit/content.md

 When a Pod is created:

-1. It is stored in etcd.
+1. It is stored in the database.
 1. An "ADDED" event is dispatched.
 1. The Pod is added to the scheduler queue.
 1. The scheduler binds the Pod to a Node.
-1. The Pod is updated in etcd.
+1. The Pod is updated in the database.
 1. The "MODIFIED" event is dispatched.

 So you can keep a list of all Pods, but filter the list only for Pods that a `.spec.nodeName`.